vladis315/nifi-opc-ua-bundles/README.md

  3. Adds an option to the `GetOPCData` processor so that the user can specify the source of tag list as a local file.
 The processor will get values of all tags listed in the file from the OPC.
  4. Adds an option to the `ListOPCNodes` processor, so that user may choose to not get nodes which are not leaves of the tree.
 This could come in handy, since in most cases, only leaf nodes contain value.
  5. More full-fledged security features, including support for signed or signed & encrypt messages, server certificate verification, etc.
- 5. Minor tweaks to improve performance as well as to adapt to our use case.
+ 6. Minor tweaks to improve performance as well as to adapt to our use case.

 ## Build Instructions

+### Dependencies
+Download and install Java fron [https://www.openlogic.com/openjdk-downloads](https://www.openlogic.com/openjdk-downloads).
+The build was tested with java version 21.0.5 on Windows.

 ### Build and install NAR file manually
 Build it with Maven:
 ```